scalacenter/scala-3-migration-guide/incompat-3.0/inheritance-shadowing/README.md

 To avoid any ambiguity you have to write `this.x` instead of `x`.

-#### Dotty migration rule
+#### Scala 3 migration rule

-The Dotty compiler can automatically disambiguate the code when called with the `-source:3.0-migration -rewrite` options.
+The Scala 3 compiler can automatically disambiguate the code when called with the `-source:3.0-migration -rewrite` options.

 In this case it replaces `println(x)` by `println(this.x)`.